-After the course withdrawal deadline, a student may drop a course only in cases of extreme and unavoidable emergency as determined by the Assistant Dean and Assistant to the Dean.
+After the course withdrawal deadline, a student may drop a course only in cases of extreme and unavoidable emergency as determined by the Associate Dean and Assistant Dean.
+Cases or extreme and unavoidable emergency that would reasonably impact all courses in a semester are not valid reasons for selective withdrawal.
 Unacceptable reasons for late withdrawal include dissatisfaction over an expected grade, not having "been told" by an advisor that the course is difficult, or a change in a student's degree program or major.
 In no case may a class be dropped after the last regular class day in any semester, session, or term.
 Courses dropped after the course withdrawal deadline will still appear on the student's official transcript.
 The W mark will be recorded if the student is passing the course at the time of withdrawal; the F grade will be recorded if the student is failing.
 NOTE: A late course drop may be approved by the undergraduate advising office, but the instructor could still record an F grade, which will have negative GPA consequences.